oLd-Y/blog/content/post/欧 · 亨利短篇小说 读书笔记/index.en.md

 ## While the Auto Waits

 This article is mainly about a man stumbles upon a women sitting on a bench while wandering in a park.
 The woman claims to be an aristocrat who wants to experience life as a commoner, and that luxury automobile parked around the corner of the park is hers.
 The man claimed to be a cashier at a restaurant.
 Their true identities are reversed: the woman is a restaurant cashier, the the man is an aristocrat, and the car is belong to him, which is very ironic.

+## 07 The Romance of a Busy Broker

+The article focuses on Maxwell, a stockbroker who has a very busy schedule, but takes time out of his busy schedule to propose to his stenographer subordinate, Leslie, only to find out that they were married at 8:00 p.m. last night in a church.
+The article explores the possible consequences of being too obsessed with work - neglecting or forgetting important aspects of life such as family and relationships.